MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 check to make sure that the Evergreen WebView2 Runtime is installed -->

-See [Detect if a suitable WebView2 Runtime is already installed](../concepts/distribution.md#detect-if-a-suitable-webview2-runtime-is-already-installed) in _Distribute your app and the WebView2 Runtime_.
+See [Detect if a WebView2 Runtime is already installed](../concepts/distribution.md#detect-if-a-webview2-runtime-is-already-installed) in _Distribute your app and the WebView2 Runtime_.

 <!-- ------------------------------ -->